What is GDPR?

 In early 2018, the Facebook-Cambridge Analytica data breach occurred.
 The personal data of millions of Facebook users was used by Cambridge Analytica, without consent, for the purpose of political advertising.
 This was done through an app that was created by a Cambridge academic.
 The app used not just the personal data of users who responded to a questionnaire, but also the data of their friends.
 In response, Facebook issued an apology and testified in Congress.

 Facebook also faces having to pay several billion dollars in fines for accidentally storing millions of user passwords in plain text for several years.
 During that period, more than 20,000 employees had direct access to those passwords.
 While there was no evidence of misuse, Ireland’s data protection commission (DPC), which is Facebook’s privacy regulator in Europe, announced that it would be investigating the matter to see if Facebook had breached the GDPR.
 If a violation was found, then Facebook would be looking at a fine amount of approximately $2.2 billion.

 Just a week after GDPR came into effect, CNIL – the French data protection authority – received complaints about Google from two non-profit organizations.
 One non-profit claimed that Google forced Android mobile users to accept Google privacy policies and consent to the use of their data for advertising purposes.
 The other mentioned that the personal data of users was being illegally processed by Google for advertising.

-The CEO of Apple, Tim Cook, has mentioned that the United States too would need an equivalent to GDPR. “”Our own information, from the everyday to the deeply personal, is being weaponized against us with military efficiency,” said Cook.
+The CEO of Apple, Tim Cook, has mentioned that the United States would also need an equivalent to the GDPR. “”Our own information, from the everyday to the deeply personal, is being weaponized against us with military efficiency,” said Cook.

-GDPR has impacted policy making around the world.
-Several countries have signalled that they would be either modifying their privacy laws or introducing new legislation.
+The GDPR has impacted policy making around the world.
+Several countries have signalled that they would either be modifying their privacy laws or introducing new legislation.
 This includes South Korea, Brazil, Japan, India, and other countries.